Meet each organization that makes this coalition possible.

 Lewis County is extremely conservative politically.
 Lewis County Coalition to Abolish Nuclear Weapons' mission is to educate (and possibly agitate) citizens of Lewis County in the facts about nuclear weapons and to create an environment in which open dialogue, regardless of political persuasion, can take place.

-We are a local group of peace activists focusing our efforts on Information and Advocacy for Nuclear Disarmament.
-We gather information about nuclear history and the weapons industry that has subsequently grown so powerful, and try to make that information comprehensible and available for concerned citizens, through meetings, print and digital presentations, and collaborative activities with other groups.
+No More Bombs - Fidalgo Island, are a local group of peace activists focusing our efforts on Information and Advocacy for Nuclear Disarmament.
+They gather information about nuclear history and the weapons industry that has subsequently grown so powerful, and try to make that information comprehensible and available for concerned citizens, through meetings, print and digital presentations, and collaborative activities with other groups.

 The Olympia Coalition to Abolish Nuclear Weapons includes members of local Veterans for Peace chapters, the Fellowship of Reconciliation, and other concerned local activists.
 In collaboration with WANW, the coalition carries out educational campaigns and grassroots advocacy to engage the public and influence local elected officials.
 The coalition includes Fellowship of Reconciliation - Olympia, and Veterans for Peace chapter 109.